sailesh-ramayanam/soochi/react/signup-form/question.md

     - Gender value should be either male or female or other.
 Error Message: `Please identify as male, female or others`
     - Phone Number must be number.
 Error Message: `Phone Number must contain only numbers`
     - Password length should at least be 6 characters long.
 Error Message: `Password must contain atleast 6 letters`
+    - Submit Button

 2. Default value for gender should be male
 3. Do not clear input fields if there are validation errors after submission.
 Show the appropriate errors.

+## Functional requirements

+1. On clicking submit button,
+    - Validations should happen
+    - If Validation Passes, Your output should be rendered in the format `Hello {username}`
+        - For example refer to *Above Description*

+## Other requirements

+1. Form must have the following `Input Fields with given attributes`:

+    - Name: An `input` element should contain an attribute `data-testid` and its value must be `name`.
+    - Email address: An `input` element should contain an attribute `data-testid` and its value must be `email`.
+    - Gender: A `select` element should contain an attribute `data-testid` and its value must be `gender`.
+        (Hint : you can use select and option to create a dropdown)
+    - Phone Number: An `input` element should contain an attribute `data-testid` and its value must be `phoneNumber`.
+    - Password: An `input` element should contain an attribute `data-testid` and its value must be `password`, and its type should be set to password.
+    - Submit button: A `button` element should contain an attribute `data-testid` and its value must be `submit`

 # Sample UI
 [Click here](https://drive.google.com/file/d/1zF4iERKUuQcgMKDyBJLNl6U4pquo9W5a/view?usp=sharing) for the image of a sample UI